-John Logan, QC, is one of the founding partners and is the managing partner of Jenkins Marzban Logan LLP.
+John Logan, KC, is one of the founding partners and is the managing partner of Jenkins Marzban Logan LLP.
 He restricts his practice to the areas of construction and commercial litigation and alternate dispute resolution.

 How did you first get involved with CLEBC?